-Layers panel to the left of the plot allows you select signals to be displayed and set custom vertical scale for each group, or each individual signal.
+Layers panel to the left of the plot allows you to select signals to be displayed and set custom vertical scale for each group, or each individual signal.

-Panels to the right of the plot allow you to manage Markers and Survey Lines, as well as Targets with the optional BAM extension ().
+Panels to the right of the plot allow you to manage Markers and Survey Lines, as well as Targets with the optional BAM extension (Refer to Section 8).